 • Statement of philosophy on working with children or youth

-• 3.0 undergraduate GPA (or most recent graduate experience)
+• 3.0 GPA from most recent educational experience

 • 3 letters of recommendation